Appeals process

 • Outreach and Training (O&T) staff are available to offer guidance in the process or applicable RCW, WAC, or PEBB policy.
 However, O&T cannot make the decision for the employer.

-• The employee has 30 days from the date of the employer decision to request a Brief Adjudicative Proceeding (BAP) by sending the completed Employee Request for Review/Notice of Appeal form to the PEBB appeals unit.
-Direct the employee to following the instructions provided on the form.
+• The completed Employee Request for Review/Notice of Appeal form to the PEBB appeals unit.
+Direct the employee to follow the instructions provided on the form.
 The employer should not send the appeal on the employee’s behalf.
+OR

 What if the employer agrees with the employee that a wrong decision or action occurred?